ommudgal/turing/frontend/README.md

-# 🧠 GenAI Society Recruitment Registration Page
+# 🧠 The Turing Test 25 Registration Page

-A sleek and responsive **frontend-only registration page** designed for the **GenAI technical society recruitment**.
+A sleek and responsive **frontend registration page** designed for **The Turing Test 25 event**.
 Built with modern UI principles to deliver a smooth and engaging user experience for student applicants.

 ---